aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 Request-response operations are simple async API calls.
-Streaming operations are a little more complex, but still straightforward: invoke the API call, attach event listeners as desired, and call activate().
+Streaming operations are a little more complex, but still straightforward: invoke the API call, attach event listeners as desired, and call activate() (in fact, due to return-value chaining, this can be done in a single statement, which I am irrationally pleased by).
 In all cases, there are no gotchas around threading like the way the v1 IPC clients cannot be waited upon in a callback.

 ### Tenets